 11. Side effects.
 You will probably have some side effects but everyone reacts differently to chemo.
 There is a section on side effects in which we talk about some ways to help them.

 12. Ups and downs.
-I’ll be honest, says Sara, you will have emotional highs and lows during your chemo journey but you can help yourself in a number of ways – take a look at the section on life during chemo for some suggestions of how to get through treatment.
+It is perfectly normal to have emotional highs and lows during your chemo journey but you can help yourself in a number of ways – take a look at the section on life during treatment for some suggestions of how to get through treatment.
 You may also want to talk to a counsellor, clinical psychologist or others who have been through this experience.